hanshanley/multilingual-matryoshka-news/embedding_training/README.md

 ## Data Requirements

 1. **Pairwise JSONL corpora** – Each line is a JSON array with five entries: `[url1, text1, url2, text2, similarity_score]`.
 The texts are fed to the encoder, and the `similarity_score` (e.g., SemEval 2022 Task 8 margins) guides loss weighting.
+NOTE: the zenodo file containing Jsonl currently has a VERY SIMILAR to VERY DISSIMILAR as the scores for clarity.
+These need to be changed to being 0.75 to 0 in intervals of 0.25 for you to run these files as is.
 2. **Similarity label map** – A JSON dictionary (default `data/labels_semeval_2022_task_eight.json`) that maps each URL to a nested `{other_url: score}` object.
 Edges with scores ≥ `similarity_threshold` are treated as positive links when forming connected components.

 Any URL missing from the label map is treated as its own singleton component, so it will not be considered a positive neighbour.